nada-labs/sitemap-generator/README.md

  * python3

 ## Usage ##
-./sitemap-generator.py http://nada-labs.net to get it going
+  ./sitemap.py http://nada-labs.net sitemap.xml
+Will dump all pages it can find at http://nada-labs.net into sitemap.xml